diegopacheco/java-pocs/pocs/recovery-leader-election-process/README.md

 <img src="arch.png" width="600" alt="Architecture"/>

+Even being a dumb poc there are some interesting techniques going here like:
+* Make same spring boot app rung in 3 different instance in docker-compose (changing port with SERVER_PORT)
+* Detect if application is running in a container or not
+* Advanced usage of redis like hashes and locks.
+* Slots logic.

 How proper leader election would look like?
 * Zookeeper can be used for leader election, but it is a complex solution.
 * Apache Curator is a library that can be used to simplify Zookeeper usage.